yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 ```
 > 'pwd' stands for 'print working directory', it will 'print' the lon version of the /path/to/whatever/directory you are currently in

-for MACOS, 'home' is: `/Users/username`
+for MacOS, 'home' is: `/Users/username`

 for Linux OS, 'home' is: `/home/username`